The Art Room

 Release your creativity!
 At Newnham we have our very own Art Room that is equipped with drawing easels, tables, art supplies, sink, sewing machines and other craft tools.

 The Newnham Arts and Photographic Society is a very informal and friendly society that keeps the Art Room fully stocked with supplies for you to use and to arrange classes and workshops for anyone to attend.
 There is no formal membership.
-If you would like to use the Art Room just fill in a form from the Tutorial Office and give it to the Porters.
+If you would like to use the Art Room please contact the JCR President.

 The Old Labs